Towards Practical Verification of Machine Learning: The Case of Computer Vision Systems: Conclusion

 \section{Conclusion}

-In this paper, we presented a general framework for verifying the robustness of ML systems with different real-world safety properties that can model different attacker capabilities.
-We designed, implemented, and extensively evaluated \sys, a scalable verification system that can verify a diverse set of safety properties for state-of-the-art computer vision systems with only blackbox access. \sys leveraged a generic decomposition framework for image transformations to significantly reduce the search space of different safety properties for efficient verification.
+In this paper, we have formulated a general framework for verifying the robustness of ML systems regarding different real-world safety properties which can model different attacker capabilities.
+We have designed, implemented, and extensively evaluated \sys, a scalable verification system that can verify a diverse set of safety properties for state-of-the-art computer vision systems with only blackbox access.
+By defining formal decomposition framework for image transformation, \sys is able to reduce the potentially continuous input space into finite, discrete, and polynomial number of critical states.
+This state reduction enabled efficient model-checking the critical states such that \sys found thousands of safety violations in fifteen vision systems including ten state-of-the-art DNNs and five commercial third-party vision APIs for twelve different safety properties.
+In addition, \sys showed substantial improvement over existing testing and verification of ML systems in terms of both formal guarantees and the scope of modeling attacker capabilities.
+Future work includes extending \sys to other application domains and incorporating whitebox access (\ie model parameters) to further reduce the size of verification state space for some safety properties that are super-polynomial or exponential.